-- Create your course in an authoring tool (Easygenerator, for example) or in an LMS.
+- Create your course — either in an authoring tool like Easygenerator or in an LMS.

 - Publish your course as a SCORM package.
-This will create a zip file of the course that you can save on your PC/laptop.
+This will create the ZIP file of the course that you can save on your PC/laptop.

-- Upload the SCORM package in your LMS and start adding learners to the course.
+- Upload the SCORM package to your LMS and start adding learners to the course.

 What are the benefits of SCORM?

 There are two versions of SCORM that are widely adopted: SCORM 1.2 and SCORM 2004.
 Both have their advantages and disadvantages.
 Let’s look at the benefits of the SCORM standard in general.